gotson/komga-website/website/docs/guides/tachiyomi.md

 ## Track read progress

-Tachiyomi starting from `0.12.1` can keep your read progress in sync with your Komga server.
-Check the official Tachiyomi website for [instructions](https://tachiyomi.org/help/guides/tracking/#what-is-tracking).
+Mihon can keep your read progress in sync with your Komga server.
+Check the official Mihon website for [instructions](https://mihon.app/docs/guides/tracking#enhanced-services).

-Requirements:
-- Tachiyomi `0.12.1+`
+## Compatibility

+For better compatibility, ensure you always have the latest versions of:
-- Komga `0.
-95.2+`
+- Komga server
+- Mihon
-- Tachiyomi Komga extension `1.2.24+`
+- Komga extension

-## Changelog and Compatibility

-Each version of the Komga extension need a specific version of the Komga server to work properly.
-Check the [CHANGELOG](https://github.com/inorichi/tachiyomi-extensions/blob/master/src/all/komga/CHANGELOG.md) for more information.